BSski/SERG/README.md

 <b>Changelog</b>

+25.04
+- optimized eating and breeding for both carnivores and herbivores
+- new layout design changes

 24.04
 - limited amount of herbs to 1 per field
 - extraction of main settings to the begginning of the program